xenondevs/Docs/docs/nova/addon/blocks/tileentity-gui.md

 As you probably noticed, the TilEntity needs a ``Lazy<TileEntityGUI>`` property.
 It's lazy to save performance and only load a GUI when needed.
 To create a new GUI, you need to create an inner class that extends ``TileEntityGUI``.
-In this GUI override the ``gui`` property and set it to the GUI you want to display.
+In this class override the ``gui`` property and set it to the GUI you want to display.
 For now, let's create a GUI with a single energy bar.

 ```kotlin